|||

 Additionally, there has been increased acceptance and presence of established therapies for implantable devices – such as deep brain stimulation for Parkinson’s disease, spinal cord stimulation for chronic back and leg pain, and vagus nerve stimulation for epilepsy and depression – with Medtronic, Boston Scientific, Abbott, Nevro and others leading the industry.

-In all, these factors have made the electrical-based neuromodulation space to become one of the fastest-growing medical device sectors, with market size expected to rise from $6.09 billion in 2021 to $14 billion by 20301.
+In all, these factors have made the electrical-based neuromodulation space to become one of the fastest-growing medical device markets, with market size expected to rise from $6.09 billion in 2021 to $14 billion by 20301.

 The diversity of solutions is evident, with Figure 1 illustrating the current landscape of established and emerging implantable neuromodulation therapies.